 - 50% Found virtual tours very useful in making their decision

 This finding backs up an additional finding from a Realtor.com study, that found listings with a virtual tour get 87% more views than those without virtual tours.
 In addition, Property Week found that virtual tours reduce the number of wasted viewings by 40% which means they are responsible for increasing the likelihood of visitors closing a sale while navigating on a given website.
-Lastly, Planet Home’s ‘Trend Study’ concluded that 75% of potential customers and visitors consider a virtual tour to be a major decision-making tool before proceeding to a purchase.
+Lastly, Planet Home’s ‘Trend Study’ concluded that 75% of potential customers and visitors consider a virtual tour to be a major decision-making tool before proceeding to purchase.
 It’s clear that virtual tours are becoming a vital part of marketing both businesses and homes.

 Statistics for Hotels, Travel, and Automotive Businesses: